spwhitton/git-remote-gcrypt/README.rst

 =====================

 *GCRYPT_FULL_REPACK*
-    This environment variable forces full repack when pushing.
+    This environment variable forces a full repack when pushing.

 Examples
 ========